Skip to main content

 index.ts

-const checkout = await session.execute({
+const checkout = await session.execute("codespar_checkout", {

 provider: "stripe",